When it comes to baby sleep, it seems society’s expectations are too high. Find gentle ways to encourage your baby to sleep here.

 Penn State researcher Douglas Teti examined the role of emotional availability on infant sleep and found that regardless of a family’s night-time routine, infants with parents who were responsive and warm had fewer night wakings and an easier time drifting off.
 In his study, which involved infrared cameras placed in families’ bedrooms and nurseries, a lapse of more than a minute resulted in a lower emotional availability score.

 Create a predictable bedtime routine to cue that it’s time to sleep.

 When it comes to baby sleep tips, this has to be the easiest one to create.
 Decide on something that isn’t only reliant on one parent or caregiver to perform.
 For our older children, it’s pjs on, teeth brushed, one story each, then it’s lights out.
 For our baby, we get him dressed in his pyjamas, sing a song and then put him in his bassinet.

 This is where the most crucial piece of baby sleep advice comes into play…

 Put Baby to sleep tired but not asleep.
 Why I love this so much is it taught my babies to fall asleep on their own.
 At first, this took a bit of effort for my younger two.
 I would wait beside the bassinet.
-If one of my sons started crying, I would either place my hand on his chest until he calmed or pick him up sooth him, and then put him back down again.
+If one of my sons started crying, I would either place my hand on his chest until he calmed or pick him up soothe him, and then put him back down again.
 In her book, the Baby Whisperer Tracey Hogg recommends this “pick up, put down method.”
 She advocates picking up your baby as many times as it’s needed until he or she feels calm enough to fall asleep on her own.
-In kind, Susan Urban recommends a similar method, which she termed, “Hold With Love (HWL).”
+In turn, Susan Urban recommends a similar method, which she termed, “Hold With Love (HWL).”